daeshondjones/hammergarden/README.md

 Learn how you can [contribute](https://github.com/daeshondjones/hammergarden/wiki/contribute) to the hammergarden project.

-hammergarden is a multi-domain computer network operations resource management solution providing an in-depth real-time view of the offensive security battlespace.
+hammergarden is a multi-domain computer network operations resource management solution providing in-depth real-time interaction with your offensive security battlespace environment.

 ### Disclaimer
 hammergarden is a proprietary software solution accessible for public, private and commercial use. hammergarden (as a whole product) and all project hammergarden graphics, phrases and all other project hammergarden materials are protected under the intellectual property laws of the United States of America and remains the sole intellectual property of Daeshon Jones.